zhengwuma/zhengwuma.github.io/menu/about.md

 title: About
 permalink: /about
 ---
-<font color=lightgray size=12> Currently, I am a Research Assistant at the LAnguages, Machines & Brains Lab, CityU, supervised by [Dr. Jixing Li](https://jixing-li.github.io/).
+> Currently, I am a Research Assistant at the LAnguages, Machines & Brains Lab, CityU, supervised by [Dr. Jixing Li](https://jixing-li.github.io/).
 Before that, I got my B.A. in English from XJTU, supervised by [Prof. Xiaopeng Zhang](http://gr.xjtu.edu.cn/en/web/zhangxp).
-Now I am focusing on applying computational models to understand how the human brain represents and computes semantic information during language comprehension. </font>
+Now I am focusing on applying computational models to understand how the human brain represents and computes semantic information during language comprehension.

 ## Education
 🇭🇰 __City University of Hong Kong__